Luca-CS/EmotionLLM/README.md

 # EmotionLLM
-Emotion Enhanced LLM Prompting (Audio RNN + Llama-8B API)

-# Emotion Recognition and Response Generation System
+## Emotion Recognition and Response Generation System

-## Abstract
+### Abstract

-This project presents an integrated system capable of recognizing emotions from audio inputs and generating contextually appropriate responses.
-The system leverages a combination of machine learning models, including an RNN trained on the IEMOCAP dataset for emotion recognition, a transcription pipeline for converting audio to text with proper punctuation, and the Llama 8B model for response generation.
-The application is designed to run locally, with certain models operating remotely via APIs, providing users with an interactive experience that combines speech emotion recognition with natural language processing capabilities.
+Welcome to **EmotionLLM**, an innovative system designed to recognize emotions from audio inputs and generate contextually appropriate responses.
+This project seamlessly integrates advanced machine learning models, including a Convolutional Neural Network (CNN) for emotion recognition, a transcription pipeline for converting audio to text with proper punctuation, and a locally cached Llama 8B model for response generation.
+The application provides an interactive experience that combines speech emotion recognition with natural language processing capabilities, all running efficiently on your local machine.

-## Getting Started
+### Getting Started

-### Prerequisites
+#### Prerequisites

-Before running the project, ensure that you have the following installed:
+Before diving into the project, ensure you have the following installed:

 - **Python 3.11.1**: The project is compatible with Python version 3.11.1.
-You can download it from the official Python website.
+You can download it from the [official Python website](https://www.python.org/).

 - **pip**: Python's package installer.
 It is included by default in Python 3.
 Ensure it's up to date: